ascii1011/tiny_analytics_demo/docs/README.md

    - automate ingestion on regular cycles afterwards
    - what type of processing?

+ - build / maintain / migrate in the future...?  appears to be a huge revolving issue as clients ask for increasingly more types of processing

 All this stuff is being manually created at the moment with some templating, but boatloads of automation, access, abstraction, and resources still needs to be created and stitched together.